-Our role entails a responsibility to operate and develop the airport with respect for our customers, employees, stakeholders, partnerships and society at large.
+Our role entails a responsibility to operate and develop the airport with respect for our customers, stakeholders, employees, partnerships and society at large.
 Working with diversity is, therefore, an integral part of CPH’s business strategy and is included in CPH’s Corporate Responsibility policy, which sets the framework for our efforts to operate and develop CPH responsibly.

-It is the aim for CPH to respect and pay attention to all 6 diversity dimensions as defined by the Institute for Human Rights; Gender, age, ethnicity, religion, sexual orientation and disability.
-CPH has recently updated our diversity and inclusion KPI’s, primarily focusing on age, gender and ethnicity as described in this policy for diversity and inclusion.
+It is the aim for CPH to respect and pay attention to all 6 diversity dimensions as defined by the Institute for Human Rights; Gender, age, nationality, religion, sexual orientation and disability.
+CPH has recently updated our diversity and inclusion KPI’s, primarily focusing on age, gender and nationality as described in this policy for diversity and inclusion.
 And we intend to track progress on specific diversity and inclusion targets and KPI’s and report on them biannually.

 Why Diversity and Inclusion in CPH?

 On top of diversity’s compatibility and contribution to our strategic ambition and purpose, the fight for skilled employees increase.
 Focus on diversity in the working place will become even more important in the years to come.
 Employee mobility has increased, and companies’ diversity and inclusion ambitions are important differentiators when attracting and retaining skilled employees.